Fajita Pete's logo

 What Is Fajita Pete's?

 Fajita Pete's is a franchise specializing in home delivery of fajitas and other Tex-Mex dishes.
-Fajita Pete's Businesses offer dine-in, carry-out, catering, and home delivery services, with catering and delivery identified as significant revenue streams.
-Franchisees operate from retail locations displaying the brand's interior and exterior trade dress and must follow the franchisor's System, including proprietary recipes and operational standards.
+Fajita Pete's Businesses offer dine-in, carry-out, catering, and home delivery services.
+Significant revenue streams identified in the FDD include catering and home delivery, with food sales across the listed service channels.

 Fajita Pete's Franchise: Pros and Cons